walmartlabs/thorax/README.md

 ### $.model *$(event.target).model([view])*

-NARRATIVE: Only for things in a {{#collection}} block helper.
-Only works if setModel has been called...
+NARRATIVE: Get a reference to the nearest bound model. `$.model` is very helpful if you need to get a reference to the model associated with a DOM element rendered by a `{{collection}}` helper.
+Maybe you've rendered a list of 15 items and a user clicked on the third one.
+Grab that model!
+If the model is set directly as a property on the view when it is instantied (rather than in the context of a collection), use `this.model` to get a reference to it.

-Get a reference to the nearest bound model.
-Can be used with any `$` object but most useful in event handlers.
-IN a collcetion helper you have a model... this.model in a view, but in a collection helper you want to know what model was clicked on.
+API: Can be used with any `$` object but most useful in event handlers:

     $(event.target).model();

 A `view` may be optionally passed to limit the lookup to a specific view.
+Returns the entire model object, so all properties are available.